Reynardine Home | Bow Station Home |

 than four departures.
 First away was a double with 66846 and fifteen hoppers together with 70812 with another fifteen.

-Hot on the heels was 70811 with yet another fifteen but tailed with 70803; and then finally a visit by 56302 which was
+Hot on the heels was 70811 with yet another fifteen but tailed with 70803; and then finally a visit by 56302

 leaving the line with the last remaining sleeper delivery wagons.
 We can't resist these two shots of the Class 56, one